BHV1 (IBR/IPV/IBP)

 Situation in Austria

-On 12.6.2022, four imported cattle were found to be infected with IBR/IPV as a result of recruitment tests at a farm in Lower Austria.
-Due to the excellent cooperation between the involved agencies, necessary measures were taken immediately.
-The infected animals were slaughtered in accordance with animal welfare regulations.
-All further investigations in the herd proved negative, and no other Austrian farms or cattle were affected.
-Early detection of the infection prevented it from spreading.
+On 12 June 2022, four imported cattle were found to be IBR/IPV-infected on the basis of recruitment tests on a farm in Lower Austria.
+The BHV-1-infected animals were slaughtered in accordance with animal welfare regulations.
+Early detection of the infection prevented it from spreading and no other Austrian farms or cattle were affected.

-There are two forms of BHV-1 infection, the symptoms of which vary according to the age of the infected animals:
+There are two forms of BHV-1 infection and the symptoms vary depending on the age of the infected animals:

-IBR = respiratory form: Dullness, reluctance to eat, fever (up to 42 °C), nasal discharge, hyperemia of the mucous membranes of the nose and fauces ("red nose symptom"), conjunctivitis, cough, dyspnea, abortion.
-Fattening animals show decreased fattening performance.
-Lactating animals show a severe decrease in milk yield early in the disease.
-In calves, IBR progresses primarily as a febrile general disease with dominance of respiratory symptoms and often diarrhea.
-The lethality is significantly higher than in adult animals.
+IBR = respiratory form: Fatigue, reluctance to eat, fever (up to 42 °C), nasal discharge, hyperaemia of the nasal and mucous membranes of the mouth ("red nose symptom"), conjunctivitis, coughing, dyspnoea, abortion.
+Fattening animals show reduced fattening performance.
+Lactating animals show a sharp drop in milk yield right at the beginning of the disease.
+In calves, IBR primarily progresses as a febrile general illness with predominance of respiratory symptoms and often diarrhoea.
+The mortality rate is significantly higher than in adult animals.

-IPV/IBP = genital form (usually confined to the vaginal and preputial mucosa): dullness, reluctance to feed, fever (up to 42 °C), labia swollen and edematous, mucosa (vestibule, vagina, penis) hyperemic, vesicles on the mucosa, abortion, orchitis, endometritis.
+IPV/IBP = genital form (usually limited to the vaginal and preputial mucosa): Fatigue, reluctance to eat, fever (up to 42 °C), labia swollen and oedematised, mucous membrane (vestibule, vagina, penis) hyperaemic, vesicles on the mucous membrane, abortion, orchitis, endometritis.

 Diagnostic